vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/persistency.md

 Changes are saved directly to DISTRO_FILE_PREFIXsave/ or DISTRO_FILE_PREFIXsave.4fs, which is used as the upper, writable layer of the layered file system at /.

 DISTRO_NAME boots with PUPMODE 12 when DISTRO_FILE_PREFIXsave/ or DISTRO_FILE_PREFIXsave.4fs is found but the other criteria for PUPMODE 13 are not met.
+Therefore, to switch from PUPMODE 12 to 13, replace `pmedia=atahd` with `pmedia=usbflash`.

 ## Implementation Details